nalzok/tree.interpreter/cran-comments.md

 * Single quoted software names
 * Provided URL to the existing software 'treeinterpreter'
+* Explained all acronyms in the description text
+* Added executable examples to illustrate the use of the exported function.

 ## Test environments
 * macOS 10.15 (local install), R 3.6.1